Some of this website in now available in French!

 Victoria at War

 The site has been launched using the City of Victoria as a model for the approach.
 The Victoria site provides some initial contextual material to set the stage for the researcher.
 Research is supported by an on-line archive of primary source material and a database of over 6000 service records.
-During the four years spanning the Great War Centennial, the History Department at the University of Victoria will offer courses on focused on Victoria during the Great War.
-Teams of researchers will work with community groups to develop additional linked micro-history web sites and add further material to the archive and database available on this site.
+During the four years spanning the Great War centennial, the History Department at the University of Victoria will offer a microhistory course that will lead teams of researchers to work with community groups, develop additional linked micro-history web sites, and add further material to the archive and records of service database available on this site.

 Add your community here